Riders in an early section.

 Approaching the last climb (before the turn around)

-I spent about a half an hour with one cyclist who had gone through 4 tubes (rip in his side wall).
-Another cyclist came by and gave him a patch kit and two more each shared their extra tubes so he could continue on.
+I spent about half an hour with one cyclist who had already gone through four tubes after ripping a sidewall.
+Another rider stopped with a patch kit, and two others each donated a spare tube so he could continue.

 I couldn't believe how good a spirit he was in.